Sibanthracite Group: Owners and management

-From 2018 to 2020, Maxim Barsky was the company's CEO.

 All companies of the group are managed by management company “Sibantracite”.

-The chief executive officer of Sibanthracite Management Company is Sergey Melnikov.
+In October 2021, Sibantracite was acquired by Russian businessman Albert Avdolyan from ALLTECH and the heirs of Dmitry Bosov.

+In late 2023, Avdolyan sold the group of companies to Bashkir Industrial Holding LLC.

 Activity

 Sibanthracite Group's facilities are located in the Novosibirsk and the Kemerovo regions.
 The companies specialize in open-pit coal mining.
 In 2019, the production volume of Sibanthracite Group amounted to 23.7 million tons, of which UHG anthracite - 14.1 million tons, T grade coal (PCI) - 9.6 million tons.
 98% of anthracite and 70% of metallurgical coal are exported, mainly to the Asian-Pacific Region.